prismicio-community/nextjs-starter-prismic-minimal/README.md

 - `app/layout.tsx` - This is your layout component, which includes configuration for `@prismicio/react` and `@prismicio/next`.
 - `app/page.tsx` - This is the app homepage.
 It queries and renders a page document with the UID (unique identifier) "home" from the Prismic API.
 - `app/[uid]/page.tsx` - This is the page component, which queries and renders a page document from your Prismic repository based on the UID.
-- `slices/*/index.tsx` - Each Slice in your project has an index.js file that renders the Slice component.
+- `slices/*/index.tsx` - Each Slice in your project has an index.tsx file that renders the Slice component.
 Edit this file to customize your Slices.

 These are important files that you should leave as-is:

 - `app/api/exit-preview/route.ts` - Do not edit or delete this file.
 This is the API endpoint to close a Prismic preview session.
 - `app/api/preview/route.ts` - Do not edit or delete this file.
 This is the API endpoint to launch a Prismic preview session.
 - `app/slice-simulator/page.tsx` - Do not edit or delete this file.
 This file simulates your Slice components in development.
 - `slices/` - This directory contains Slice components, which are generated programmatically by Slice Machine.
-To customize a Slice template, you can edit the Slice's index.js file.
+To customize a Slice template, you can edit the Slice's index.tsx file.
 To add Slices, delete Slices, or edit Slice models, use Slice Machine (more info below).

 Learn more about how to edit your components with [Fetch Data in Next.js](https://prismic.io/docs/technologies/fetch-data-nextjs) and [Template Content in Next.js](https://prismic.io/docs/technologies/template-content-nextjs).